Contact Us Contact Us Replicon Login

 Normal Working Hours

-Flexible working hours in excess of the 9 hours per day limit can be granted under a CBA or between the employer and the employee.
+Flexible Working Hours – Flexible working hours in excess of the 9 hours of effective work per day limit can be granted under a CBA or between the employer and the employee.

-The employer shall for the purposes of calculating overtime record the working hours of each employee on a day-to-day basis and shall be totaled in the period set for payment of the remuneration by giving a copy of the summary to the employee in the corresponding receipt.
+Recording Requirement – The employer shall, to calculate overtime, record the working hours of each employee on a day-to-day basis and the total amount owed to the employee must be included in the payment period, and the employer must provide the employee with a copy of the summary of the payment alongside the corresponding receipt.

-The working hours of part-time employees will be recorded day by day and will be totaled monthly, giving the employee a copy, along with the receipt of wages, of the summary of all the hours worked each month, both ordinary and complementary work.
+The working hours of part-time employees will be recorded daily and totaled monthly, giving the employee a copy, along with the receipt of wages, of the summary of all the hours worked each month, both ordinary and complementary work.

-The employer must keep the monthly summaries of the working hour’s records for a minimum period of 4 years.
+The employer must keep the monthly summaries of the working hours records for a minimum of 4 years.
 Art 12, 34, and 35, of the Workers’ Statute.

-Shift work is considered to be any form of work according to which employees successively occupy the same jobs, according to a certain rhythm, continuous or discontinuous, implying for the employees the need to provide their services at different times in a given period of days or weeks.
+Shift Work – Shift work is considered to be any form of work according to which employees successively occupy the same jobs, according to a certain rhythm, continuous or discontinuous, implying the employees the need to provide their services at different times in a given period of days or weeks.

-In companies with continuous production processes 24 hours a day, in the organization of shift work, the rotation of the shifts will be taken into account and no employees are working at night for more than 2 consecutive weeks, except for voluntary assignment.
+In companies with continuous production processes 24 hours a day, in the organization of shift work, the rotation of the shifts will be taken into account, and no employees are working at night for more than 2 consecutive weeks, except for voluntary assignments.

 Overtime